boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 This document focuses on deployments where the Service Demarcation Points (SDPs) are located per Types 3 and 4 of Figure 1 of {{!RFC9543}}.
 The concept of distributed PE ({{sec-pe}}) assimilates CE-based SDPs defined in {{Section 5.2 of !RFC9543}} (i.e., Types 1 and 2) as SDP Type 3 or 4 in this document.

-In reference to the architecture depicted in {{sec-5g-sli-arch}}, the connectivity between NFs can be decomposed into three main segment types that are as follows:
+In reference to the architecture depicted in {{sec-5g-sli-arch}}, the connectivity between NFs can be decomposed into three main segment types:

 Customer Site:
 : Either connects NFs located in the same customer site or connects an NF to a CE.